 Total no. of pairs, pairs confirmed breeding, hatching, and fledging by area and year.

 Unfortunately, a complex range of factors led to a different outcome in South Leitrim.
 Leitrim had poor productivity in most years and consequently, populations showed continual decline.
 Predator pressure and fragmented habitat due to afforestation and scrub invasion around the bogs where Curlew were breeding were shown to be impacting on breeding success.
 Scrub and forestry are known to hold higher numbers of predators and lead to an increase in predation of breeding Curlew (and other ground-nesting birds) for up to a kilometre from the edge of the woodland.
-If local populations are to be saved in Leitrim, substantial effort will need to be made to address these issues.
+If local populations are to be saved in Leitrim, substantial efforts will need to be made to address these issues.

 As an umbrella species, measures carried out to protect breeding Curlew benefit other breeding waders.
 Populations of three other Red-listed species of Conservation Concern – Lapwing, Redshank and Snipe – all showed a marked increase since the project began, with total populations increasing by 215 % from 27 to 85 breeding pairs.